Transnistrian ruble

-Since Transnistria is a polity with no credible international recognition and its territory is formally part of Moldova under Russian military occupation, its currency has no ISO 4217 code, and thus Transnistria cannot participate in any card payment processing network.
+Since Transnistria is a polity with no credible international recognition and its territory is formally part of Moldova, its currency has no ISO 4217 code, and thus Transnistria cannot participate in any global card payment processing network.
+Cards are accepted, but only on the Russian developed MIR network.
 However, unofficially some Transnistrian organisations, such as Agroprombank and Gazprombank, used the code PRB, a code reserved for Puerto Rico (ISO 3166-1 country code "PR").
 The Transnistrian Republican Bank sometimes uses the code RUP, a code reserved for Russia (ISO 3166-1 country code "RU").

 First ruble (1994)

 Soviet banknotes were used in the Pridnestrovian Moldavian Republic after its formation in 1990.
 When the former Soviet republics began issuing their own currencies, Transnistria was flooded with Soviet rubles.
 In an attempt to protect its financial system, in July 1993, the Transnistrian government bought used Goznak-printed Soviet and Russian notes dated 1961–1992 and modified these notes by applying adhesive stamps bearing the image of General Alexander Vasilyevich Suvorov, founder of Tiraspol, and the notes' corresponding denomination.
 These stamped notes replaced unstamped Soviet and Russian notes at par.
 It is thought that most uncirculated notes bearing these stickers were created after 1994 specifically for collectors.